tweedegolf/storage-abstraction/README.md

 getConfiguration(): AdapterConfig
 ```

 Retrieves configuration as provided during instantiation.
-If you have provided the configuration in url form, the function will return an configuration object.
+If you have provided the configuration in url form, the function will return it as an configuration object.
 Note that the actual value may differ from the values returned.
 For instance if you have selected a different bucket after initialization, the key `bucketName` in the configuration object that this method returns will still hold the value of the initially set bucket.
 Use `getSelectedBucket()` to retrieve the actual value of `bucketName`.

 ### <a name='switchadapter'></a>switchAdapter